ayadebbagh/Write-ups/CTF write-ups/picoCTF/keygen-me.py.md

             i += 1
 ```
- Moving on to the dynamic part, this looks like it is hashing `username_trial` and looking at index 4, 5, 3, 6, 2, 7, 1, and 8 of that hash as the dynamic pa
+ Moving on to the dynamic part, this looks like it is hashing `username_trial` and looking at index 4, 5, 3, 6, 2, 7, 1, and 8 of that hash as the dynamic part.
  ```
  # Check dynamic part --v
          if key[i] != hashlib.sha256(username_trial).hexdigest()[4]: